sean-rowe/team-pattern/README.md

         Raises an exception if the user is not an adult.
         """
         if not UserInvestigator.is_adult(user):
-            raise ValueError("User must be 18 or older")
+            raise UserError("User must be 18 or older")

     @staticmethod
     def raise_if_invalid_email(user: UserState) -> None: